 Production mapping focuses on standardizing and streamlining the four main workflows of GIS production: data capture, editing, review, and cartographic output.
 Mapping, charting, and visualization tools focus on providing standardized methods for users to create and maintain cartographic outputs from a GIS.

-ArcGIS Production Mapping cartography tools allow you to define templates for mapping tasks.
+ESRI Production Mapping cartography tools allow you to define templates for mapping tasks.
 Templates are reused in different geographic areas or used to maintain and update existing maps or charts.

 Mapping and charting tools support enterprise cartographic production workflows.
 These workflows generate numerous cartographic products.
 Groups of users maintain the cartographic products.
 Typically, maps and charts in these products have a high degree of detail and a standardized look and feel.
 Products are maintained over time and require updates to their content as their geographic areas change.

 What is the purpose of the map?
 What geographic area will it cover?
 What scale, projection, and data will be used?
-Production Mapping helps automate and store these settings to ensure consistency and integrity of the products.
+ESRI Production Mapping helps automate and store these settings to ensure consistency and integrity of the products.